 Econ 100 Macroeconomic Principles

 Acct 201 Introduction to Accounting Information

 Magt 131 Management Concepts

 Mktg 234 Marketing

 Magt 333 Organization and Behavior

 Mktg 336 International Marketing

 Econ 343 International Trade and Finance

 CIS 145 Management Information Systems and Business Intelligence

 Choose two courses from the following:

-PoSc 230Western European PoliticsPoSc 231Politics of Russia and Eastern EuropePoSc 232Asian PoliticsPoSc 233Latin American PoliticsPoSc 240World PoliticsPoSc 340Politics of a Changing WorldRel 120Intro to World ReligionEcon 230Economic DevelopmentHist 275History of IndiaHist 276History of ChinaHist 309Contemporary Europe Capstone:
+PoSc 230 Western European Politics

+PoSc 231 Politics of Russia and Eastern Europe

+PoSc 232 Asian Politics

+PoSc 233 Latin American Politics

+PoSc 240 World Politics

+PoSc 340 Politics of a Changing World

+Rel 120 Intro to World Religion Econ 230

+Economic Development Hist 275 History of

+India

+Hist 276 History of China

+Hist 309 Contemporary Europe

+Capstone:

-Magt 385 Senior Seminar in Strategic Management Also Required: Minor in language offered through the Department of World Language and Culture Studies.
-Consultation with Business Administration and Economics department chair is required during junior year.
-In fulfilling requirements for the global management major, students who are not native speakers of English are required to pursue a minor in English or another second language.
+\Magt 385 Senior Seminar in Strategic Management \\Also Required: Minor in language offered through the Department of World Language and Culture Studies. \Consultation with Business Administration and Economics department chair is required during junior year. \\In fulfilling requirements for the global management major, students who are not native speakers of English are required to pursue a minor in English or another second language.
 For native speakers of English, study abroad is strongly encouraged.
-Health Services Leadership Major Students will complete ten courses plus a capstone as follows: Nine Required Courses For All Students Majoring in Health Services Leadership: - HSLD 110 Introduction to the American Health System - HSLD 111 Managing and Leading Health Services - Econ 225 Health Economics - Phil 235 Health Care Ethics - HSLD 240 Physical, Psychological, and Cultural Aspects of Aging - HSLD 250 Health Care Financial Management, Reimbursement, Risk, and Health Insurance - HSLD 260 Fundamentals of Health Information Management and Informatics - HSLD 310 Health Policy and Reform - HSLD 320 Epidemiology and Population Health Management - HSLD 330 Assessment and Improvement of Quality and Efficiency Choose 1 option:

-Option A: Focus in Senior Health Services and Senior Living Communities - ---- Complete Two Courses (one of which is the capstone) - AND - HSLD 375 Administrator-in-Training (AIT) Practicum - OR - HSLD 385 Senior Internship in Health Services Leadership -OR- Option B: Focus in Hospital Inpatient and Outpatient Services - ---- Complete Two Courses (one of which is the capstone) - HSLD 360 Advanced Analytics for Health Industry Organizations - HSLD 386 Capstone Course in Health Services Leadership Human Resources Minor Students will complete six courses as follows: Required:
+Health Services Leadership Major Students will complete ten courses plus a capstone as follows: Nine Required Courses For All Students Majoring in Health Services Leadership: HSLD 110 Introduction to the American Health System HSLD 111 Managing and Leading Health Services Econ 225 Health Economics Phil 235 Health Care Ethics HSLD 240 Aspects of Health Across the Lifespan HSLD 250 Health Care Financial Management, Reimbursement, Risk, and Health Insurance HSLD 260 Fundamentals of Health Information Management and Informatics HSLD 310 Health Policy and Reform HSLD 320 Epidemiology and Population Health Management HSLD 330 Assessment and Improvement of Quality and Efficiency Choose 1 option: Option A: Focus in Senior Health Services and Senior Living Communities ---- Complete Two Courses (one of which is the capstone) AND HSLD 375 Administrator-in-Training (AIT) Practicum OR HSLD 385 Senior Internship in Health Services Leadership -OR- Option B: Focus in Hospital Inpatient and Outpatient Services ---- Complete Two Courses (one of which is the capstone) HSLD 360 Advanced Analytics for Health Industry Organizations HSLD 386 On Campus Senior Capstone Course in Health Services Leadership A minor in human resources is available and is often paired with majors in any business-related field, communication studies or psychology.
+Human Resources Minor Students will complete six courses as follows: Required:

+Comm 102 Public Speaking in Society

+Magt 131 Management Concepts

+Magt 323 Human Resource Management

-Comm 102Public Speaking in SocietyMagt 131Management ConceptsMagt 323Human Resource ManagementMagt 340Labor and Industrial Relations Choose two courses from the following:
+Magt 340 Labor and Industrial Relations

+Choose two courses from the following:

-(must be outside of the Department of Business Administration and Economics if the student's major is in the Department of Business Administration and Ecomonics):
+(must be outside of the Department of Business Administration and Economics if the student's major is in the Department of Business Administration and Economics):

-Psyc 220 Psychology of Gender
+Psyc 220 Psychology of Gender Psyc 322

-Psyc 322 Social Psychology
+Social Psychology

-Mktg 234 Marketing
+Econ 250 Business Analytics

 Magt 333 Organization and Behavior

 Econ 220 Labor Economics

-SW 301 Counseling Strategies I
+HSV 301 Counseling Strategies I

-Comm 204 Small Group Communication

-Comm 205 Interpersonal Communication
+WLCS 150 Decoding Cultures

+SCJ 340 Race and Ethnic Relations

 Management Major

 Students will complete ten courses plus a capstone as follows:

 Required: